fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 the fpga (runner) box, as well as in the s3 bucket provided to us in a `/afis` folder.

+We have done repeated builds to make sure the image built from source is identical to what we tested.
+As a checkpoint, here are a few checksums that will be reported by Vivado:

+Phase 1.1 Placer Initialization Netlist Sorting | Checksum: e1119738
+Ending Placer Task | Checksum: 1625c9702
+Phase 4.1 Global Iteration 0 | Checksum: 2d7b45461
+Phase 4.5 Global Iteration 4 | Checksum: 231df891e
+Phase 13 Route finalize | Checksum: 176e41d90

 ## The test harness

 We took the test harness written in Rust for the GPU track and implemented